ctiedt/qd/README.md

 This project languished for a time while I was handling other things, but it is back under active development, including the recent completion of the quad-double portion.

 [Current API documentation is available here](https://barandis.github.com/qd/qd/index.html).

+---

+This repository is forked from [barandis/qd](https://github.com/barandis/qd).
+It adds `no_std` compatibility and some functions missing from regular floating point numbers in Rust.